denise: Image: Me, facing away from camera, on top of the Castel Sant'Angelo in Rome (Default)

 [personal profile] ecosophia

-his is a monthly forum post to encourage people to share tips on saving money, especially but not only by doing stuff yourself.
+winter gardeningWelcome to Frugal First Friday!
+This is a monthly forum post to encourage people to share tips on saving money, especially but not only by doing stuff yourself.
 A new post will be going up on the first Friday of each month, and will remain active until the next one goes up.
 Contributions will be moderated, of course.

 There has been talk about releasing these posts in print format.
 In case that turns out to be worth pursuing, please note: if you comment on this or any future Frugal First Friday post, you are giving permission for that comment to be included in print or other editions.
 This means, for those of you into the legalese, that by posting something in the comment thread you are granting me non-exclusive reprint rights to your comment, and permitting me to transfer those to a publisher or other venue.
 Your contribution will have your name or internet handle attached, your choice.